RoyBartolomeo/Tools/README.md

 ## daily_playlist.py

 This program interacts with the YouTube V3 API to search YouTube Channels for content posted in the past 24 hours and creates a playlist of the videos found on the authenticated user account.
-I schedule this to run every 24 hours on my host machine to create a daily feed of videos from sources I'm interested.
-The tool is currently coded to pull videos from various news sources but can be configured with any Youtube Channel IDs.
+I schedule this to run every 24 hours on my host machine to create a daily feed of videos from sources I'm interested in.
+The tool is currently coded to pull videos from various news sources but can be configured with any YouTube Channel IDs.

 This requires an API key and OAUTH client credentials.